AlexRogalskiy/java-patterns/docs/user-guide/upgrade.md

 ### Easy Way (Recommended)

-Create a new repo with the current project by following the [setup instructions](https://github.com/AlexRogalskiy/object-mappers-playground#setup-instructions) in the README.
+Create a new repository with the current project by following the [setup instructions](https://github.com/AlexRogalskiy/object-mappers-playground#setup-instructions) in the README.